A/N: Revised 30/6/13

 "Oh, what is he?
 A Time Agent?
 Hopping through the Universe on his space hopper Vortex Manipulator and just happened to stumble across you?
 Is that why you went with him and not me?
 Better looking?
 Pretty boy?
 Well, I hope you said goodbye to Rickey before you left, because I doubt he can get you back to your right time.
 Now, if you don't mind, I'd like to be alone.
 So run along, I'm sure he can drop you off near a chippy."

 Nine then grinned and gave a sarcastic wave.
 Ten's eyes narrowed.

 "Really?"
 Ten spluttered "Did I really sound like that?"

-He looked around his leather-clad former self to Rose, who nodded back.
+He looked away from his leather-clad former self to Rose, who nodded back.

-"I?"
-Nine asked, frowning "Oh, great!
+"'I'?"
+Nine echoed, frowning "Oh, great!
 So, not only do I turn into a pretty boy when I regenerate, but I also become an idiot!"

 The Doctor sniffed and straightened his tie, drawing himself to his full height.
 Certainly not intimidated, Nine only cocked an eyebrow.